 Territorial tax sovereignty is avoidance: you report income to your territorial jurisdiction (even at a zero rate), keep clean banking records, and comply with every local filing requirement.
 You’re choosing a legal system that doesn’t claim your global income — not concealing anything.

-Your home country may still impose reporting duties.
-US citizens, for instance, must file FBARs for offshore accounts over $10,000 and report overseas income.
+Your home country may still impose reporting duties, and for US citizens it certainly does.
+You file a Form 1040 on worldwide income every year, an FBAR once foreign accounts pass $10,000 in aggregate, and Form 8938 once you cross the FATCA thresholds — none of which the Foreign Earned Income Exclusion removes.
 You do these things.
 The savings come from lawfully relocating your residency and source of income, not from hiding either.
 If a plan depends on something staying secret to work, it isn’t avoidance — it’s evasion wearing a costume, and it’s the line you never cross.

 Does territorial tax planning actually work?
 An illustrative scenario